 Born as Haribhai Jethalal Jariwala, Sanjeev Kumar had a humble beginning to his film career, and starred in many B-Grade action flicks early on.
+He was born in Gujarati family in Surat, the family, later on, settled in Mumbai.
 (All photos/mid-day archives)

 In 1968, Sanjeev Kumar starred alongside then superstar Dilip Kumar in the film Sangharsh.
 In Pic: with Jaya Bachchan in Anamika